about

 I graduated with a Bachelors of Science in Business Administration with a Concentration in Finance from San Jose State University.
 After college, I earned my Certified Financial Planner designation while working at Raub Brock Capital Management in Larkspur, CA, before joining Opes Wealth Management in Menlo Park, CA.

 I was born and raised in Palo Alto and I love the Bay Area.
-I’m a member of the National Association of Personal Financial Advisors (NAPFA) and XY Planning Network.
-I’m a lifelong Warriors and Niners fan, avid reader, podcast listener, and workout junkie.
+I’m a mentor at Sequoia High School in Redwood City, as well as a member of the National Association of Personal Financial Advisors (NAPFA) and XY Planning Network.
+I’m a lifelong Warriors and Niners fan, avid reader, podcast listener, and fitness enthusiast.
 I live in Redwood City with my wife, Helene, and our daughter, Penny.

 Q&A